philj404/SimpleSerialShell/README.md

 * "help" is a built-in command.
 It lists what is available.

+* If memory limitations allow, provide additional documentation for each command you register using the argDocs parameter of the addCommand() method.
+This will make the "help" output more comprehensive and may make your device more user-friendly.

 * RAM is limited in the ATMega world.
 To save space, use the F() macro, which keeps const strings in flash rather than copying them to RAM.
 (For example use `shell.addCommand(F("helloWorld"), hello);` )